sebasbaumh/postgis-java-ng/README.md

 * Support for wrapped connections (like used in WildFly and c3p0 connection pooling)
 * Use generic Java types where possible and simplify/streamline API
 * Clean up code to basically only work on [WKB](https://en.wikipedia.org/wiki/Well-known_text#Well-known_binary)/EWKB implementations to reduce code duplication and focus on the actual database format
+* Support for binary transfer of geometry data (if enabled in PostgreSQL JDBC driver, see [PR#2556](https://github.com/pgjdbc/pgjdbc/pull/2556))
 * Support for the latest PostgreSQL and PostGIS versions
-    * Recommended are PostgreSQL 14 and PostGIS 3.2.0
+    * Recommended are PostgreSQL 14 and PostGIS 3.2.1
     * Supported are versions starting from PostgreSQL 9.6 and PostGIS 2.3
 * Support for JDK 11+ (there is an older [branch for JDK 8](https://github.com/sebasbaumh/postgis-java-ng/tree/jdk8))
 * The license is still LGPL